 For example, freelancers in London or other major cities can be more expensive because of their location.
 They have way higher bills to pay and charge a higher rate.

-And if you are based more rurally, then there may not be the right person close enough to you to commute to your offices.
+If you are based more rurally, the right person may not be close enough to you to commute to your offices.

-You can have transparent remote working relationships if the timezone isn’t too different – say less than 5-7 hours.
-I can see this trend of freelancers’ remote working getting increasingly frequent.
+You can have transparent remote working relationships if the timezone isn’t too different—say less than 5-7 hours.
+I can see this trend of freelancers’ remote working becoming increasingly frequent.

 You don’t need to stay within your country, though you may feel more comfortable.

-Although we’re UK-based, some of our leading clients are based in the USA; we have excellent communication with Zoom / Teams and email.
+Although we’re based in the UK, some of our leading clients are based in the USA; we communicate well with Zoom / Teams, Discord and email.

 7 Have an introductory meeting